Table of Contents

 Dinner:

-• Baked chicken breast with a side of roasted Brussels sprouts and sweet potatoes
+Oven baked chicken breast paired with roasted Brussels sprouts and sweet potatoes

 Evening Snack:

-• A small bowl of Greek yogurt with a few slices of kiwi
+A thick serving of Greek yogurt with some slices of kiwi

 The Role of Physical Activity

-In addition to a heart-healthy diet, regular physical activity is essential for managing diabetes and improving heart health.
-Exercise helps control blood sugar levels, reduces the risk of heart disease, and promotes overall well-being.
+Along with a heart-healthy diet, regular physical activity is also important for managing diabetes and for heart health.
+Exercise is important as it keeps a check on blood sugars, lowers the risk of heart disease, and increases general health.

-Aim for at least 150 minutes of moderate-intensity aerobic activity, such as brisk walking, cycling, or swimming, per week, along with muscle-strengthening activities on two or more days per week.
+Complete at least 150 minutes of moderate-intensity aerobic activity (brisk walking, cycling, or swimming), in addition to muscle-strengthening activities two or more days each week.

 Conclusion: Best Diet for Diabetic Heart Patients

-Emphasising whole grains, fruits and vegetables, lean proteins, and healthy fats while limiting refined carbohydrates, sugary drinks, high-sodium foods, and unhealthy fats can make a significant difference.
+Focusing on whole grains, fruits and vegetables, lean proteins, and healthy fats, while minimizing refined carbohydrates, sugary beverages, sodium-laden foods, and unhealthy fats can go a long way in preventive medicine.

 https://healthtips.saleh99/